I decided to set up local LDAP server for VMs and containers. Initially, I was thinking of using a shared SSH key, but

 (No need to remove excessive items tho.)

-The module relies on nslcd, and /etc/nslcd.conf
+The module relies on nslcd, and /etc/nslcd.conf should contain good default

 values, which should work on server itslef, at least.
 So, before blaming client